henryiii/check-sdist/README.md

 You can also select `mode = "all"`, which will instead check every file on your system.
 Be prepared to ignore lots of things manually, like `*.pyc` files, if you use this.

+You can tell check-sdist to look for exclude lists for a specific build backend with `build-backend`, or `"none"` to only use it's own exclude list.
+Build backends supported are `"flit_core.buildapi"`, `"hatchling.build"`, and `"scikit_build_core.build"`.
+The default, `"auto"`, will try to detect the build backend if `build-system.build-backend` is set to a known value.

 ### See also